zawette/.net-Notes/dotNet_core_rest_api.md

 ## DI IOC
 + By calling services.AddSingleton will create the service the first time you request it and then every subsequent request is calling the same instance of the service.
 This means that all components are sharing the same service every time they need it.
 You are using the same instance always
 + By calling services.AddScoped will create the service once per request.
-That means whenever we send the HTTP request towards the application, a new instance of the service is created
+That means whenever we send the HTTP request towards the application, a new instance of the service is (if in 1 request, a service is used twice, it will be created only once)
 + By calling services.AddTransient will create the service each time the application request it.
-This means that if during one request towards our application, multiple components need the service, this service will be created again for every single component which needs it
+This means that if during one request towards our application, multiple components need the service, this service will be created again for every single component which needs it (if in 1 request, a service is used twice, it will be created twice)

 ## adding headers
 ``` c#